- Foundation of Psychology

 Offered by: School of Social Sciences & Humanities

-A candidate who has passed any degree examination from a recognised university with a minimum of 50% marks is eligible for admission to the programme (45% in case of SC/ST/PH students)
+For admission to M.Sc. – Psychology (HRDM) programme, candidate must have passed Bachelor degree examination in any discipline from a recognised university with a minimum of 50% marks (45% in case of SC/ST/PH students).